Best VR Controller Grips & Knuckle Straps (Quest 3/2, PS VR2, Valve Index) – 2025 Buyer’s Guide

 Before you buy: fit, materials, and tracking

 - Material and sweat: Silicone grips wipe clean and resist odor.
 Fabric knuckle straps breathe better during Expert rhythm sets but should be air dried.
 TPU blends add structure without feeling stiff.
+In back to back tests with VR fitness titles, silicone shells stayed grippy but felt warmer, while fabric straps stayed cooler but picked up sweat faster if you did not wipe them down.

 - Battery doors and docks: Swappable doors or magnetic lids reduce downtime.
 If you use a charging dock, confirm grip cutouts align with pogo pins so you do not remove sleeves nightly.
+Several owner reports mention buying great feeling straps that then forced them to stop using their favorite dock.

 Top picks at a glance